 - Meanwhile, in a small microwave-safe bowl, combine the sugar and lemon juice.
 Microwave on half power for 20 seconds.
 Stir to dissolve sugar.
 Repeat if necessary but do not let the liquid simmer.

 - Using a toothpick, poke holes all over the crust of the bundt cake.
-Pour or brush the glaze over the cake, allow it to soak in.
+Pour or brush the glaze over the cake, allowing it to soak in.

 - In the bowl of a stand mixer or a large mixing bowl with a hand mixer, beat the cream cheese and butter until smooth.
-Add the vanilla, salt and powdered sugar, mix until a thick frosting forms.
+Add the vanilla, salt, and powdered sugar, and mix until a thick frosting forms.

 - Pipe over the cooled cake as desired.